thinner

 The below was one of my favorites near Vatican City.
 The Chef will make pizzas on massive sheets and then place them in the window for display.
 Once you decide on a flavor or three, in my case, on this day, in the top left.
 They take a pair of scissors, cut to your desired size and weight it for the amount.

-The second picture is my first meal when I landed in Naples, as stromboli is my favorite!
+The second photo is my first meal after landing in Naples.

 DJI_20250402152318_0005_D